CxRes/rollup-plugin-html-string/README.md

 ## Credits

+This plugin is forked from [rollup-plugin-html](https://github.com/bdadam/rollup-plugin-html) written by Adam Beres-Deak (@bdadam).

-Thanks for Bogdan Chadkin (@TrySound) for his [rollup-plugin-string](https://github.com/TrySound/rollup-plugin-string) rollup plugin which I used as the basis for this plugin.
+He thanks Bogdan Chadkin (@TrySound) for his [rollup-plugin-string](https://github.com/TrySound/rollup-plugin-string) rollup plugin which he used as the basis for this plugin.